UKHomeOffice/callisto-auth-keycloak/README.md

 ## Branch deployments

-If for some reason the keycloak config volume gets deleted or the persistent volume claim is changed, we will need to run the following commands to create the Callisto realm and terraform client:
+If for some reason the installation is corrupted, to start again, run `helm uninstall callisto-keycloak` then rerun the last successful Drone build containing the callisto-keycloak-dev-deploy pipeline.

+To create the Callisto realm and terraform client, run the following commands locally from the `/config` directory:

 ```shell
 terraform init -reconfigure -backend-config="region=eu-west-2" -backend-config="access_key=*****" -backend-config="secret_key=*****" -backend-config="bucket=*****" -backend-config="key=terraform/build/callisto-auth-keycloak/callisto-branch"